undeMalum/portfolio/content/posts/marimo-overview/index.md

 Let’s see if marimo does any better.

 ## Marimo Solution
-Contrary to previous parts, I'd love to open this part with a little experiment rather than explanation.

-To this end, let me add the code for Fibonacci numbers and plot to marimo _without installing depenencied_ and see what happens:
+This time, let’s start with a little experiment instead of theory.

+I dropped in the Fibonacci + plotting code into a fresh marimo notebook — **without installing any dependencies**.
+Here’s what happened:

 <iframe src="./notebooks/reproducibility/marimo/error.html" width="100%" height="400px"></iframe>

-Nothing particularly interesting you might say.
-As expected, we got `ModuleNotFoundError`.
+Yep, you guessed it: `ModuleNotFoundError`.
+Nothing new under the sun.

-However, marimo is one step ahead of us, and knows we miss the dependencies so it offers to install them for us:
+But here’s the twist — marimo is one step ahead of us.
+Instead of just shrugging and leaving us in dependency hell, it pops up this neat little message:

 {{< figure src="./images/marimo/missing_packages.png" alt="HTML marimo pop up prompting to install missing dependencies" position="center" style="border-radius: 8px;" caption="Once again, marimo beats us to the races!" captionPosition="center" captionStyle="color: white;" >}}

-Very cool!
-Especially because we can not only install packages, but more importantly their **specific versions**, **extras**, and use whatever **package manager** we want!

-So let's just install the latest versions with uv, and run the notebook again:
+Not only can we install packages right then and there, but we can also choose **specific versions**, add **extras**, and even pick our favorite **package manager**.
+So I let `uv` do the honors, re-ran the notebook, and…

 <iframe src="./notebooks/reproducibility/marimo/packages.html" width="100%" height="400px"></iframe>

-Voila!
-Everything's just fine!

-This feature may appear simplistic in nature, but has huge implications because thanks to it, all you need to run the notebook is to download it and install missing dependencies _as-you-go_, which very much reduces the work you need to put in in order to run a notebooks - and certainly you don't need to run multiple commands and figure out _what did author have in mind?_ while setting up the environment.

-However, having to click a button each time we encounter a need dependency doesn't seem to be working either.
-We're too lazy for that.
-Besides, we still _must_ have some kind of environment to at least specify the Python and marimo version - we need to somehow run the damn notebook!

-So what if I told you we could do even better?

-For this purpose, let's spin up the notebook, but this time with an additional `--sandbox` flag:
+:tada: Boom.
+Everything works.
+No command soup, no environment juggling, no “what the hell was the author thinking” moment.

+Still, clicking buttons every time a dependency is missing feels… lazy, even for us.
+We need a way to define the environment once and for all.

+Enter marimo’s **sandbox mode**.
+Just launch the notebook with:

 ```bash
 marimo edit --sandbox math_analysis.py
 ```

-we see some packages being isntalled before we even open up the notebook:
+Before the notebook even opens, marimo quietly sets up the environment:

 ```bash
 Installed 42 packages in 3.65s
 Bytecode compiled 1929 files in 4.71s
 ```

-If we run the notebook and install the dependencies, everything looks the same:

-<iframe src="./notebooks/reproducibility/marimo/packages.html" width="100%" height="400px"></iframe>

-So what's the trick?

-The magic is in marimo being a plain Python file because we can embed the dependencies _inside_ the marimo notebook itself thanks to this characteristics.

-If we go and inspect `math_analysis.py`, we're going to see the following at the top:
+Now here’s the magic.
+If we peek at the top of the notebook file, we see:

 ```python
 # /// script